 When a leak is found your sensor will go off emitting a beeping sound which most of you are used to but it will also give a visual cue as well causing lights to flash off and on giving you another indication that you have found the leak.
 This is just another way for you to be made aware as some of you, you know who you are, love to hit that mute button on your detectors and then twenty minutes later wonder why you aren’t detecting any leaks.
 At least with this visual cue you will have an idea where the leak is.

 This product comes with a two year replaceable warranty.
 What that means is if your unit fails then Inficon will replace it.
 The thing to note here is that they will not warranty a unit that is being claimed against normal use.
 What is normal use?
 Well that could be sensors wearing out, filters wearing out, or you just didn’t take care of your unit.
-It is up to their discretion if your unit is truly warrantable, but I can assure you that if you receive a bad product that they will replace it for you.
-For more information please click here for the owner’s manual.
+I can assure you that if you receive a bad product that they will replace it for you.
+For more information please check the owner’s manual.

 The last big point that I’m going to make on this Tek-Mate unit is that it is proudly made in the United States of America.
 That’s a rare find nowadays.
 The unit I recommended before was of course made in China.
 Hell, it seems like everything is made there now.

 To sum it up if you’re looking for a great quality sniffer, one that is USA made, and that provides you with the ability to detect a variety of refrigerants than this is your baby.
 However, if you’re still looking for that next bigger and better thing then I encourage you to read on my friends.
 Read on.
 One user stated, “Good meter but I believe there are better meters out there.
 They just cost a lot more. ”